 Page Speed Reports

 The Page Speed Reports gives you both an overview of all tests made during a 7 day period, but also allows you to delve into each separate test made during a 2 week period.
 Both view gives you loads of information regarding the tests, like page load time, number of requests, performance grade (rated by Yslow) and page size, amongst other things.

 The Page Speed report can show data for tests up to two weeks back in time.

 Visitor Insights and the former Real User Monitoring Reports

-The VI reports gives you several different views that gives you insight into the load time of your website as seen by your actual visitors.
+The Visitor Insights report gives you several different views that gives you insight into the load time of your website as seen by your actual visitors.
 You can for example view the load time for different browsers, platforms and geographic locations over the course of a day, week or month.

 You can get the uptime reports sent to you daily, weekly or monthly, to any email addresses you want.
 You can either choose to set up email reports for all checks or a single uptime check, and these can be set up under Sharing in the account menu.